Organisation: | Copyright (C) 2021-2022 Olivier Boudeville |

 The corresponding command-line executable, gpg, can be installed on Arch Linux with: pacman -Sy gnupg.

-The first step is to generate locally one's key pair, knowing that each public key is bound to a username or an e-mail address (which is our preference; having one's domain name allows to create any number of them).
+A first step is to generate locally one's key pair, knowing that each public key is bound to a username or an e-mail address (which is our preference; having one's domain name allows to create any number of them).

 A nice feature of this cryptographic scheme is that one may issue any number of keys in full autonomy and with neither consequences nor cost.
 So as many key pairs as notions of "unrelated identities" may be freely created.

 Several settings can be chosen when generating a key, and logically the strongest keys are preferred.
-Yet uncommon/too recent generation algorithms and/or higher key lengths may not be supported by the various tools [1], so applying the default settings retained by gpg, or similar ones yet a bit stronger (ex: at the time of this writing, November 2021, RSA 4096 bits rather than 3072 bits) is probably the way to go (it can already be deemed safe, and will be widely supported); so the generation may be best triggered simply thanks to:
+Yet uncommon/too recent generation algorithms and/or higher key lengths may not be supported by the various tools [1], so applying the default settings retained by gpg, or similar ones yet a bit stronger (e.g. at the time of this writing, November 2021, RSA 4096 bits rather than 3072 bits) is probably the way to go (it can already be deemed safe, and will be widely supported); so the generation may be best triggered simply thanks to:

 # For current defaults: $ gpg --gen-key # Or, for more control: $ gpg --full-gen-key

 [1] | With "cutting-edge" settings, some tools (like Thunderbird) on your side and/or the email clients of your recipients may be unable to make use of the resulting keys, and may fail to report clearly that they actually do not support this algorithm or its parametrisation.
-So one may consider sticking to the reasonable gpg defaults. |
+So one may consider sticking to reasonable gpg defaults, or use paranoid settings only for a fully-private primary key whence actual work keys are derived. |

 If preferring rather paranoid settings, presumably for an extra security/durability, one can select ECC (for Elliptic-curve cryptography), with the Sign, Certify and Authenticate capabilities enabled (even if authentification is not used by many common protocols), and opt for the Brainpool P-512 curve through: